ailsonguedes/Neovim_Install_Script/README.md

 5. Finally, use the command `PlugInstall` in Neovim to install this configs.

+*PS: remember to install lua lang so that you can install toggleterm correctly.*

 ## 🙏 Contributions:

 Feel free to contribute to thiw project and, if you have any questions, please contact me.